Chapter 1: Prologue

 Steve kept quiet after that.
 He pretended to fall asleep.
 He tried stealing a look or two over at Bucky’s side.
 Steve saw how the older man’s eyes were wide open, looking at the ceiling.
-He saw how Bucky moved over and over , trying to fall asleep once again.
+He saw how Bucky moved over and over, trying his best to fall asleep once again.

 Bucky didn’t notice the way Steve flinched when he felt a sudden shift in the weight on the bed, as Bucky woke up and walked out of the room.

 For all he knew, Steve was asleep.
-He was terribly shaken up by the whole nightmare that he was still a little doozy.
+Bucky was terribly shaken up by the whole nightmare that he was still a little doozy.

 He goes to the kitchen to get a glass of water to wash away whatever it was that bothered him.

 The older brunette did not sleep after that, he was wide awake.
-Steve who had the day off only saw him late at night.
+Steve who did not have the day off only saw him late at night.
 The older brunette told him that he would be working the docks, and if Steve ever wanted to find him, he’d be there.